DNA used in exoneration? No

 Shareef's Wrongful Conviction

-Shareef Cousin spent three years on death row in Louisiana for the murder of Alred Michael Gerardi in a street robbery outside a French Quarter restaurant in New Orleans.
+Shareef Cousin spent three years on death row in Louisiana for a crime he did not commit.
 Shareef was 16 at the time of the crime and 17 when he was sentenced to death, making him the youngest person ever sent to death row in Louisiana.
-Shareef’s conviction largely rested on the eyewitness testimony of Gerardi’s girlfriend, even though she testified she was not wearing her glasses or contacts at the scene.
+Shareef’s conviction in the murder of Michael Gerardi, largely rested on the eyewitness testimony of Gerardi’s girlfriend, even though she testified she was not wearing her glasses or contacts at the scene.

 Shareef maintained he had an airtight alibi – he was actually filmed at a city recreation department basketball game around the time of the crime, and his coach even testified that he had dropped him off at home just 20 minutes after the murder.

 But it was later revealed that a detective, who said he had two eyewitnesses to the murder that positively identified Shareef, had lied to get a warrant.
 Also, another witness testified that the prosecutor, Roger Jordan, had told him to perjure himself on the stand and claim Shareef bragged that he committed the murder, in exchange for a lesser sentence the witness was facing for an unrelated armed robbery.